wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

         // Let's turn the immutable slice into a vec we can modify. let mut messages = messages.to_vec();

-        // Let's insert the image as a message at the beggining (if any). if let Some(attachment) = &self.0.lock().unwrap().attachment {
+        // Let's insert the image as a message at the beginning (if any). if let Some(attachment) = &self.0.lock().unwrap().attachment {
             messages.insert(
                 0,